NLnetLabs/routinator/source/json-metrics.rst

 ``tals``
     Metrics for each configured trust anchor.
-In most cases these will be the five Regional Internet Registries, but will include the trust anchors of any configured :ref:`testbeds <doc_routinator_testbed>` as well.
+In most cases these will be the five Regional Internet Registries, but will include the trust anchors of any configured :ref:`testbeds <initialisation:preparing for test environments>`
+    as well.

-    Each element of this object contains a :ref:`publication metrics value <doc_routinator_metrics_json_publication>`
+    Each element of this object contains a :ref:`publication metrics value
-    as described below.
+    <json-metrics:publication metrics>` as described below.

 ``repositories``
     Metrics for each repository encountered during validation.
 Note that the